SubNoted/GopenGAI/README.md

 # Security & Compliance

-- **Data Privacy:** Sensitive data patterns (emails, phones, IDs) are detected and masked before leaving the internal network.
+- **Data Privacy:** Sensitive data patterns (emails, phones, IDs) are detected and wont leave the internal network before asking you.
 - **Audit Trail:** Every request is logged with user ID, timestamp, and token usage for billing and compliance audits.
-- **Access Control:** Integrated with corporate LDAP/AD via JWT middleware.

 ---